istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel/README.md

 ## Template Solution Architecture

-This Azure Resource Manager (ARM) template creates all the Azure compute resources to run JBoss EAP 7.2 setup on Red Hat Enterprise Linux (RHEL) 8.0 VM.
+This Azure Resource Manager (ARM) template creates all the Azure compute resources to run JBoss EAP 7.2/EAP 7.3 setup on Red Hat Enterprise Linux (RHEL) 7.7/8.0 VM as per the user choice.
 The following resources are created by this template:

-- RHEL 8.0 Virtual Machine
+- RHEL 7.7/8.0 Virtual Machine
 - Virtual Network
-- JBoss EAP 7.2 setup on a RHEL VM
+- JBoss EAP 7.2/EAP 7.3 setup on a RHEL VM
-- Sample Java application named **JBoss-EAP on Azure** deployed on JBoss EAP 7.2
+- Sample Java application named **JBoss-EAP on Azure** deployed on JBoss EAP
 - Storage Account

+Note that the users also have option to choose between the Red Hat Enterprise Linux versions 7.7 and 8.0 and JBoss EAP versions 7.2 and 7.3.
+Users can select one of the following combination for deployment

+- JBoss EAP 7.2 on RHEL 7.7
+- JBoss EAP 7.2 on RHEL 8.0
+- JBoss EAP 7.3 on RHEL 8.0

 Following is the Architecture:

 ![alt text](images/rhel-arch.png)

-To learn more about the JBoss Enterprise Application Platform, visit: [Documentation for JBoss EAP 7.2](https://access.redhat.com/documentation/red_hat_jboss_enterprise_application_platform/7.2/)
+To learn more about the JBoss Enterprise Application Platform, visit: [Documentation for JBoss EAP 7.2](https://access.redhat.com/documentation/red_hat_jboss_enterprise_application_platform/7.2/) and [Documentation for JBoss EAP 7.3](https://access.redhat.com/documentation/red_hat_jboss_enterprise_application_platform/7.3/)

 ## Subscriptions and Costs